digimead/sbt-dependency-manager/README.md

 ### Other ###

-* __predefined-classpath-filter__ - Predefined filter that accept all modules in project classpath.
+* __predefined-classpath-filter__ - Predefined filter that accepts all modules in project classpath.
 It consists of a sequence of sbt.ModuleFilter that generated from project dependencies and grouped by logical OR.

 Demonstration